-Outreach to partners, international and regional organisations helps develop a common understanding of the WMD threat and encourages participation in and compliance with international arms control, disarmament and non-proliferation efforts to which they are party.
+Outreach to partners and international and regional organisations helps to develop a common understanding of the WMD threat and encourages participation in and compliance with international arms control, disarmament and non-proliferation efforts to which they are party.
 It also enhances global efforts to protect and defend against CBRN threats and improve crisis management and recovery if WMD are employed against the Alliance or its interests.

-On the practical side, NATO organises an annual non-proliferation conference involving a significant number of non-member countries from six continents.
-This event is unique among international institutions’ activities in the non-proliferation field, as it provides a venue for informal discussions among senior national officials on all types of WMD threats, as well as potential political and diplomatic responses.
-The conference has been hosted by both Allies and partners since it first took place at the NATO Defense College in Rome in 2004, followed by events in Sofia, Vilnius, Berlin, Warsaw, Prague, Bergen, Budapest, Split, Interlaken, Doha, Ljubljana and Helsinki.
+Since 2004, NATO has organised the annual NATO Conference on WMD Arms Control, Disarmament and Non-Proliferation.
+This unique event provides a venue for informal discussions among senior national officials from around 50 countries on all types of WMD threats, as well as potential political and diplomatic responses.
+The Conference has been hosted by both Allies and partners since it first took place at the NATO Defense College in Rome in 2004.

-The Alliance also participates in relevant conferences organised by other international institutions, including the UN Office for Disarmament Affairs, the EU, the Organisation for the Prohibition of Chemical Weapons, the Biological and Toxin Weapons Convention, the OSCE, and others.
+The Alliance also participates in relevant conferences organised by other international institutions, including the UN Office for Disarmament Affairs, the EU, the OSCE, the Organisation for the Prohibition of Chemical Weapons, the Biological and Toxin Weapons Convention, and others.

 Many of NATO's activities under the SPS Programme focus on the civilian side of nuclear, chemical and biological technology.
-Scientists from NATO and partner countries are cooperating in research that impacts on these areas.
+Scientists from NATO and partner countries are cooperating in research that have tangible impacts in these areas.
 Some examples include the decommissioning and disposal of WMD or their components, the safe handling of materials, techniques for arms control implementation, and the detection of CBRN agents.

 The North Atlantic Council, NATO’s principal political decision-making body, has overall authority on Alliance policy and activity in countering WMD proliferation.
 The Council is supported by a number of NATO committees and groups, which provide strategic assessments and policy advice and recommendations.

 The Committee on Proliferation is the senior advisory body for discussion of the Alliance’s political and defence efforts against WMD proliferation.
-It brings together senior national officials responsible for political and security issues related to non-proliferation with experts on military capabilities needed to discourage WMD proliferation, to deter threats and the use of such weapons and to protect NATO populations, forces and territories.
-The Committee on Proliferation is chaired by NATO’s International Staff when discussing political-military aspects of proliferation, and by national co-chairs when discussing defence-related issues.
+It brings together national officials who are responsible for political and security issues related to non-proliferation with experts on military capabilities needed to counter WMD proliferation, to deter threats and the use of such weapons and to protect NATO populations, forces and territories.
+The Committee on Proliferation is chaired by NATO International Staff.

-The use or threatened use of WMD significantly influenced the security environment of the 20th century and will also impact international security in the foreseeable future.
+The use or threatened use of WMD significantly influenced the security environment of the 20th and early 21st centuries, and will continue to impact international security in the foreseeable future.
 Strides in modern technology and scientific discoveries have opened the door to even more destructive weapons.